helium/HIP/0128-energy-subnetwork.md

 The ENERGY subnetwork will also help strengthen the IOT subnetwork as the software for reading and controlling DERs is running on the same Hotspot.
 This means a broader buildout of the IOT coverage to regions beyond highly populated areas with existing coverage.
 There will also be a need for sensors, such as certified energy meters, sensors for measuring state of the grid such as frequency and voltage and solar lux meters.
 These sensors will be utilizing the Helium IOT, creating a stronger demand for IOT data transfer.
 One important aspect is also the anti-gaming perspective: when a new subnetwork is created we can leverage both the ENERGY and IOT subnetwork for cross-validation.
 It is essential that the physical location is correct - and both networks benefit from the other’s validation.
 For instance, solar panels can be validated both by sensor data (such as energy meters running on Helium IOT) and satellite data where solar panels can be seen from space.
 As the Helium Hotspot is utilizing the same cryptographic chip for both networks it will be yet another layer of validation added that both networks can leverage from.

 Applying the governance structure of the Helium community to power systems will increase the numbers of those involved in the influence and buildout of yet another very critical part of our infrastructure.
 Communication is essential for both sensors and people, but electrical energy is at the core of a modern society.
 Now is the time to be part of the start in the shift to a new model that is operated by the people - for the people.

+### Note on Current Onboarding Fee
+We have implemented a $10 USD onboarding fee in DC due to the current structure of the A variable in the DAO utility score.
+For future subnetworks, we believe that the main proxy for the utility score should be DC burn for services rather than this onboarding fee.
+Srcful believes that the A score should be reconsidered in favor of using DC service burn as the proxy for network value, as the current onboarding fee may not be optimal for new subnetworks joining on fair terms.

 ## Definitions